johnno1962/SwiftTrace/README.md

 #### How it works

-A Swift `AnyClass` instance has a layout similar to an Objective-C class with some additional data documented in the `ClassMetadataSwift` in SwiftTrace.swift.
-After this data there is a vtable of pointers to the class and instance member functions of the class up to the size of the class instance.
+A Swift `AnyClass` instance has a layout similar to an Objective-C class with some additional data documented in the `ClassMetadataSwift` in SwiftMeta.swift.
+After this data there is the vtable of pointers to the class and instance member functions of the class up to the size of the class instance.
 SwiftTrace replaces these function pointers with a pointer to a unique assembly language "trampoline" entry point which has destination function and data pointers associated with it.
 Registers are saved and this function is called passing